poetician/arcolinuxd-iso/README.md

 Dmenu continues to load from CLI but not from the config.

-Feh runs from CLI but seems to break the setup in autorun.
-File permissions a culprit here?
+Feh breaks the config, and Nitrogen only loads manually.

 Picom does not load in autorun but does from CLI.